exoplatform/crowdin-maven-plugin/README.md

 * Identify the list of projects need to be changed, put them into upload-translation.properties.
 Each entry is a key/value pair with key = <project name>-<version> and value = <path to project's description file>
 * For each project create the project description file named <project>.properties.
 In this file provide the path to the project in the 'baseDir' property and list all the translation files need to be updated in the form of <path in Crowdin>=<path in source code>
-* Run 'mvn clean install -Pupload-translation'
+* Run 'mvn crowdin-maven-plugin:upload-translation -Pcrowdin'

 **5\.
 Restore translation**

-**`mvn clean install -pl plugin -am; mvn clean install -Pcrowdin-plf4,plf4,restore-translation -pl translations`**
+**`mvn crowdin-maven-plugin:restore-translation -Pcrowdin`**

 This restores a Crowdin project's directory structure and translations from its zip file.
 This zip file should be built with 'Export Only Approved' and 'Don't Export Untranslated' options unchecked so it will backup the untranslated and all suggested translations (not only the approved ones) as they will need to be restored also.
 Since this zip contains the project's directory structure and all of its translations, it can be considered as a project's backup and should be rebuilt (with 'Build Fresh Package' under Crowdin's 'Downloads' tab) and kept safe before doing any activity that may mess up the project.